 Jason Kapit (@JasonKapitFTL) represented the majority of sales exceeding $1.5M in Parkland (2013).
 He is also the exclusive Broker for ultra-luxury community, Landmark Ranch Estates in Southwest Ranches and now offers services East from his new waterfront office on Las Olas.

-Kapit, with offices in Las Olas & Weston Town Center, focuses exclusively on luxury properties in Fort Lauderdale, Las Olas, Landmark Ranch Estates, Southwest Ranches, Weston, Parkland, Parkland Golf and Country Club PGCC and Davie Florida.
+Jason Kapit focuses in Broward County, exclusively on luxury properties in Fort Lauderdale Beach, Las Olas, Landmark Ranch Estates, Southwest Ranches, Weston, Parkland, Parkland Golf, Heron Bay & Davie FL.

 Parkland* is a city in Broward County, Florida where zoning laws are designed to protect the “parklike” character of the city.
 Initially, there were no stores or traffic lights in Parkland, though this changed in the early 2000s.
 As of 2008, the population estimated by the U.S. Census Bureau is 24,017 It is part of the South Florida metropolitan area, which is home to 5,463,857 people.[6

 Parkland is located at 26°18?55?N 80°14?26?W? / ?26.315357°N 80.240444°W? / 26.315357; -80.240444.
 According to the United States Census Bureau, the city has a total area of 10.78 square miles (28 km2).
 10.20 square miles (26 km2) of it is land and 0.58 square miles (2 km2) of it (5.38%) is water.